The Complete Guide To Freezing Mushrooms

 What Nutrients and Quality Frozen Mushrooms Lose

 Like all frozen foods, there is a trade-off to freezing them, something that must be traded for letting your mushrooms last much longer than they normally would.
 The hidden things you will lose while freezing your mushrooms 5 are the nutrients, namely B vitamins, vitamin C, copper, potassium and vitamin D 6.
-These are all things you count on receiving when including healthy food like mushrooms in your meals.
-Even though, most of the health benefits of mushrooms are not lost by freezing.

 However, an unforeseen negative that happens when you freeze mushrooms is when you defrost them.
 Because the water on the inside has been crystalized by being frozen, the mushroom will no longer have the same texture.
-Anyone that has worked with frozen mushrooms that have been left to thaw will know they have become mushy.

 These frozen mushrooms will also become unpleasant to cut, having almost a rubber texture or being rock hard when still frozen.
 Preparing your mushrooms prior to freezing them will help you for when you use them later.